Last Updated June 15, 2022

-Finding them yourself takes persistence, a keen eye, and perhaps an experienced guide.
+Finding them yourself takes persistence, a keen eye, and likely an experienced guide.
 Matsutakes tend to hide under the soil, so finding them requires an insider’s knowledge of their preferred habitat.
 Consider connecting with the Cascade Mycological Society and joining one of their members’ forays.
 Forest Service permits are required.

 Winter white truffles can be harvested from October through March, while black truffles thrive during the winter.
 Truffles, of course, grow underground.
 Black truffles are particularly elusive, usually requiring the keen nose of a dog or truffle pig.

 White truffles, though, are easier.
 Look near the roots of trees for small holes dug by forest critters.
-Truffles can be found under a variety of trees, including Eugene’s plentiful Doug Firs–maples and cedars are the only exceptions.
+Truffles can be found under a variety of trees, including Eugene’s plentiful Doug Firs.

 Probe with your bare hand or lightly rake the duff.
 You may see or feel the truffle’s telltale hard, ball-shaped bump.
 Give your dog a whiff, play a few rounds of “hide the truffle,” and you’re on your way to training a truffle dog.